hackclub/hackclub/workshops/website_mockup_generator/README.md

 ### 2) style.css

 The style.css file is used to add styles to our website.
-You can optionally use your own CSS to make our site look better according to your wish!
+You can optionally use your own CSS to make your site look better according to your wish!

 #### Adding custom font
 Import a custom font from Google fonts using the below code :